 Finally, let us quantify spin injection gains from our strategy with respect to more conventional approaches.
-We attempt to make two comparisons: first, gains with respect to typical optical DNP experiments (see SI~\cite{SOM}), and second, gains with respect to the regime typically employed in high-field DNP.
+We attempt to make two comparisons: first, gains with respect to typical optical DNP experiments (see~\zar{table}), and second, gains with respect to the regime typically employed in high-field DNP.
 For the first case, consider spin injection with two optical powers, $\xn_e{=}$0.4W and 20.8W in regime \T{IV}.
-The former is representative of powers employed previously for optical DNP~ \cite{Eichhorn13,Tateishi14} (see ~\cite{SOM}), and the latter corresponds to the use of a 26 laser array here. \zfr{fig6}A shows the respective polarization buildup curves.
-The steeper polarization growth in the latter is evident. \zfr{fig6}B shows the corresponding $\Cs$ NMR spectra at $T{=}90$s, wherein an ${\app}$13-fold increase in signal is observed.
+The former is representative of powers employed previously for optical DNP~ \cite{Eichhorn13,Tateishi14} (\zar{table}), and the latter corresponds to the use of the apparatus in \zfr{fig1}(e). \zfr{fig6}(a) shows the respective polarization buildup curves.
+The steeper polarization growth in the latter is evident. \zfr{fig6}(b) shows the corresponding $\Cs$ NMR spectra for $T{=}90$s, wherein an ${\app}$13-fold increase in signal is observed.
 Narrow spectral linewidths ${\app}$16mHz here are due to slow spin-lock decays~\cite{Beatrez21}.
-To focus on $e$-proximal polarization injection separately from strong effects from spin diffusion, \zfr{fig6}C instead considers the small-time regime ($T{<}0.6$s).
+To focus on $e$-proximal polarization injection separately from the strong effects of spin diffusion, \zfr{fig6}(c) instead considers the small-time regime ($T{<}0.6$s).
 Polarization buildup is approximately linear in this regime; colorbar shows different optical powers employed.
-Corresponding slopes (\zfr{fig6}D) permit quantification of absolute polarization injection rates (\%/s) by comparing against the thermal polarization at 7T (${\sim}10^{-5}$). \zfr{fig6}D demonstrates that spin injection rate scales approximately linearly with optical power, arising from the increased rate of source $e$-polarization $\xk_e$ at the NV center sites.
-Indeed, the sustained high-power optical delivery possible via \zfr{fig2}, yields a ${\app}$179-fold increase in polarization injection with higher power pumping.
-In this case, measure a linearized bulk injection rate of ${\app}$0.016\%/s averaged over the sample.
+Corresponding slopes (\zfr{fig6}(d)) permit quantification of absolute polarization injection rates (\%/s) by comparing against the thermal polarization at 7T (${\sim}10^{-5}$). \zfr{fig6}(d) demonstrates that spin injection rate scales approximately linearly with optical power, arising from the increased rate of source $e$-polarization $\xk_e$ at the NV center sites.
+Indeed, sustained high-power optical delivery yields a ${\app}$179-fold increase in polarization injection with higher power pumping.
+In this case, we measure a linearized bulk injection rate of ${\app}$0.016\%/s averaged over the sample.